sassoftware/esp-kubernetes/operator/README.md

     ...
     source-5f464ddc46-mxnx2                          24m          34Mi

-Here, the source pod uses only 24 milli-cpus, because there is no data on Kafka to read and process.
+Here, the source pod uses only 24 milli-cpus because there is no data on Kafka to read and process.

-Now start the second project that floods the Kafka bus with messages.
+Now start the second project, which floods the Kafka bus with messages.

     kubectl apply -f cr_sink.yaml